Found by AI

 Complete your structured data

 Implement LocalBusiness schema, AggregateRating, FAQPage, and BreadcrumbList markup.
 Ensure your NAP data is consistent across every platform.
-This is the single highest-leverage action for both GEO and AEO.
+This is the single highest-impact action for both GEO and AEO.

 3. 3